mgtera200/Embedded-Linux-NTI/TASKS/Linux/Embedded/U-Boot_Script/README.md

 The task involves creating a script that instructs U-Boot to attempt loading the Zimage file from a TFTP server first.
 If the loading from the TFTP server fails, then the script directs U-Boot to try loading from the FAT partition on the SD card.

 ## Solution Steps:

-1) **Create the U-Boot Script:** Develop a script named ubootScript_imageLoading with the necessary commands to first attempt loading the Zimage file from the TFTP server.
+## 1) Create the U-Boot Script:
+Develop a script named ubootScript_imageLoading with the necessary commands to first attempt loading the Zimage file from the TFTP server.
 If the loading from the TFTP server fails, instruct the script to try loading from the FAT partition in the SD card.

-## ubootScript_imageLoading
+### ubootScript_imageLoading
 ```bash
 setenv ipaddr 100.101.102.102
 setenv serverip 100.101.102.100